David Hershinow

 Daniel Hengel

-Daniel spends way too much time listening to epic-fantasy novels, which he calls his “stories”—Michael Kramer is his all-time favorite narrator.
+Daniel spends way too much time listening to epic fantasy novels, which he calls his “stories”—Michael Kramer is his all-time favorite narrator.
 Robin Miles’s work for The Broken Earth is amazing.
-He also enjoys hunting for Easter eggs in the MCU, swimming, volleyball, rock climbing, The Office, and playing outside.
+He also enjoys hunting for Easter eggs across fantasy genres, swimming, volleyball, rock climbing, The Office, and playing outside.
 Tai’shar Manetheren.

 Kristie Schlauraff